 The instructor alleging misconduct must gather proof of the potential violation (e.g., a TurnItIn report, a side-by-side comparison of the student's work against a classmate's work or something found on the internet, a written complaint by another student, or other evidence according to the nature of the violation), then inform the Program Designee.
 The PD will check the Reports Portal to determine the total number of instances of academic integrity violations on file in the student's record and will share that information with the instructor.
 If this is the first documented instance, then the following procedures will apply: The instructor has the discretion to decide whether the student should be given a grade of zero (0) on the assignment with no option to redo the work, or whether the student should have the option of resubmitting a revised version of the assignment that adheres to FXUA's Code of Academic Excellence in order to earn a reduced portion of the grade.
-In deciding what proportion of the yiolation and fairness to other students who completed the work with integrity from the beginning.
+In deciding what proportion of the grade can be earned on the resubmission, if any, the instructor is encouraged to consider both the severity of the violation and fairness to other students who completed the work with integrity from the beginning.
 For instance, if a student has inadvertently missed a citation or insufficiently paraphrased due to a lack of understanding, that might call for allowing a substantial proportion of the grade to be earned on the resubmission, whereas if a student has intentionally copied another person's work, a more severe penalty such as an automatic zero on the assignment would be in order.
 The instructor is welcome to consult with the Program Designee for guidance.